publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schII/ptA/m__us_usc_t6_s121.md

     Term of National Infrastructure Advisory Council extended until Sept.
 30, 2013, by Ex.
 Ord.
 No. 13585, Sept.
 30, 2011, 76 F.R.
 62281, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

     Term of National Infrastructure Advisory Council extended until Sept.
 30, 2015, by Ex.
 Ord.
 No. 13652, Sept.
 30, 2013, 78 F.R.
-61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.
+61817, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

+    Term of National Infrastructure Advisory Council extended until Sept.
+30, 2017, by Ex.
+Ord.
+No. 13708, Sept.
+30, 2015, 80 F.R.
+60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

  __Ex.
 Ord.
 No. 13284.
 Amendment of Executive Orders, and Other Actions, in Connection With the Establishment of the Department of Homeland Security__